A life insurance rider is an “add-on” feature you can purchase to add coverage and/or flexibility to your policy.

 What happens if you stop making your premium payments?

-According to any standard life insurance contract, your policy would expire and you would have to reapply for coverage if you wanted to have your policy reinstated.
+According to any standard life insurance contract, your policy would expire, and you would have to reapply for coverage if you wanted to have your policy reinstated.

-But what if the reason you missed your premium payments was because you had gotten disabled?
+But what if the reason you missed your premium payments was that you had gotten disabled?
 Not only has your health declined, making your life insurance policy more valuable, but at the same time, your policy has been pulled out from under you.

 As the name suggests, if you get disabled, your future premium payments are waived.
 (The policyholder must be disabled for a specific period, e.g., six consecutive months, before the premiums waiver goes into effect.)

 This waiver of premium rider can be added to any policy type, from term life insurance to permanent life insurance (such as whole life or universal life).